Lake District Scrambling Guiding

 • If you need to cancel more than 4 weeks before the course, you’ll receive a full refund.
 Cancellations between 2 and 4 weeks incur a 50% refund, minus a £10 admin fee.
 Unfortunately, cancellations less than 2 weeks before the course are non-refundable.

-• We usually meet at a local car park or cafe in the morning.
-This gives us a chance to introduce ourselves, discuss the plan for the day, and get to know you so we can tailor the course to your goals and experience.
+• We usually contact you a few days before your booking to introduce your guide and explain the plan.
+On the day of the course, we aim to meet at a local cafe in the morning.
+This gives us a chance to introduce ourselves, discuss the plan for the day, and get to know you a little better so we can tailor the course to your goals and experience.

 If an early start is needed, we’ll arrange a quick call a day or two beforehand to confirm the details.